Scarabol/rock-raiders-web/README.md

 ### Nice to have
 - Requirements tooltip for buildings/vehicles not shown
 - When scene is disposed animation interval must be canceled
+- Camera can glitch through terrain and zoom in/out infinitely
+- Scene should be rendered in its own worker (thread)

 ### Cosmetics
 - Requested number of raiders not shown in icon panel
 - No tooltips
 - Cursor does not react on targeted object
+- Loading screen does not resize with window

 ## Development
 To start development environment, please follow the following steps: